-After the Session and the Museum tour, all in attendance enjoyed a luncheon at the Museum at which time, those Brothers who were in attendance who were elected to receive the Meritorious Service Award, were presented with the Meritorious Service Award Ceremony and their Jewels and Caps.
+While the Council was in Session, the Ladies in attendance were treated to High Tea and Entertainment.
+After the Session, and the High Tea was enjoyed by the Ladies, all enjoyed a Banquet, which included food, beverages and dancing.
+Preceding the Banquet, the Brothers and their Ladies enjoyed social hour and cigar rolling.
+After dinner, the Brothers in attendance who were elected to receive the Meritorious Service Award, were presented with the Meritorious Service Award Ceremony and their Jewels and Caps.